zentrum-lexikographie/dwdsmor/README.md

 * `lib/dwdsmor-index.{a,ca}`: transducer with an inflection component only with DWDS homographic lemma indices, for paradigm generation

-The DWDSmor transducer `lib/dwdsmor.ca` can be examined with the test suite in `test/` by running:
+The DWDSmor transducer `lib/dwdsmor.ca` for lemmatisation and morphological analysis and the DWDSmor transducer `lib/dwdsmor-index.ca` for paradigm generation can be examined with the test suite in `test/` by running:

 ```sh
 make test